mappite/mappite/README.md

 ### Mappite Routing

-Mappite can use OpenRouteService, Mapquest and Graphhopper as routing engine.
-To setup your routing engine...
+Mappite can use OpenRouteService, Mapquest and Graphhopper as routing engines.
+Register on their project page to get the key to use [001-Keys.js](mappite-js/001-Keys.js).
+The public https://mappite.org web site uses also a customized version of Graphhopper (currently for Europe).

+The engine to use depends on some criterias - see `computeRoute()` in [100-Routing.js](mappite-js/100-Routing.js).

 ### Map Layers